thecorrector23/Dedlock_cheat_int-updated/README.md

 # New updates

+Added a function to dump the current offsets and it will give a .txt in the Desktop with them

 You can close/open the menu with INSERT

-Changed back to the default theme of the imgui

 General optimization/fixes in the code

-Render tab is active again

-Config system

-Fixed the names of the champions being returned as "Unknown"
+Can save and load config

 #
 All the code has been updated, if you get errors in VS let me know in my Discord